folio-org/okapi/doc/security.md

 (Note - We are in the process of moving the Security chapter of the guide into this separate document - at the moment there will be some overlap)

-The Okapi security model consists of two parts, authentication and authorization.
+The Okapi security model consists of two parts: authentication and authorization.
-Authentication is responsible for assuring that our user is who she claims to be, and authorization is responsible for checking that she is allowed do what she is trying to do.
+Authentication is responsible for assuring that our user is who they claim to be.
+Authorization is responsible for checking that they are allowed do that action.
 Related to authorization, we have a whole lot of permission bits, and a system to manage them.
 Okapi does not really care if those are handled in a separate module, or as part of the authorization module.